frptools/collectable/readme.md

 # Collectable.js

-Collectable.js was born out of a need for an immutable data structure that where the sorting characteristics are controllable both in advance and in retrospect, and which performs well for all common operations that affect the size of the collection, including appending, prepending, slicing, concatenation, range insertion and range deletion.
+Collectable.js was born out of a need for an immutable data structure where the sorting characteristics are controllable both in advance and in retrospect, and which performs well for all common operations that affect the size of the collection, including appending, prepending, slicing, concatenation, range insertion and range deletion.
 Access to elements both by key and by index was